PoC Guide: Getting Started with Citrix Virtual Apps and Desktop Service

 - Click Request a Call

 - Enter your details and in Comments section specify “Citrix Virtual Desktops service trial”.
 Click Submit.
-Citrix Sales will contact you to give you access to the service.
+Citrix Sales contact you to give you access to the service.
 Note: This is not immediate, a Citrix sales rep will reach out

 Create a Resource Location

 Resource locations contain the resources required to deliver applications and desktops to your users.
-Your resource locations will include your active delivery domain controller, your hypervisor or cloud services (hosts), your session hosts, and your cloud connectors.
+Your resource locations include your active delivery domain controller, your hypervisor or cloud services (hosts), your session hosts, and your cloud connectors.